rmkiriako/setup-scripts/README.md

 * Download the latest version of this setup from [here](https://github.com/rmkiriako/workstation-setup-windows/archive/master.zip)
 * Extract the contents of the zip file somewhere
+* Open the command prompt **[as an administrator](http://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1)**
+* Navigate to where the zip file was extracted
-* Execute the command `setup.ps1` in a command prompt
+* Execute the command `powershell -File setup.ps1`

 ## What's Installed?